 The National Collation Against Domestic Violence noticed; one woman is killed by a partner, ex-spouse, or some dating partner every 14 hours.
 And every 20 minutes an intimate partner abuses someone.
 In 70-80% of cases, men psychically abused the woman before the murder.
 Domestic violence cases comprise more than half of police response calls, more than robbery, motor vehicle theft, burglary as reported

-Several academic international journals further states that domestic violence accounted for about 19 percent of the total burden of healthcare for women age 15-44.
+Several academic international journals further state that domestic violence accounted for about 19 percent of the total burden of healthcare for women age 15-44.
 An estimated $4.1 to $5.8 billion resulted from victims who lose days of work alone, which is about 32,000 full-time jobs.

 Domestic violence is beyond a primary victim, it can transcend into child trafficking from the run-away child to escape a violent home.
-They have experienced exploitation and forced into marriages.
+They have experienced exploitation and are forced into marriages.
 The UN also reported that about 15 million young girls are victims.

 The month of October is more than a walk.
-Despite the COVID-19 pandemic that has caused anxiety, and perhaps frustration from the unknown; and though the economic and physiological impact is still be assessed, experts also noted that more domestic violence cases are being reported from individuals who are unemployed from closed businesses with little support..
+Despite the COVID-19 pandemic that has caused anxiety, and perhaps frustration from the unknown; and though the economic and physiological impact is still be assessed, experts also noted that more domestic violence cases are being reported from individuals who are unemployed from closed businesses with little support.

 Domestic violence abuse tends to mask in silence in many of these communities.
 A beautiful sun-glass may hide the scars from a violent relationship that may be seen as a day heading to the beach, a corner shop, or church, but taking this walk with me for awareness could deliver a positive and lasting impact.